Adderall and Adderall XR Withdrawal

 - Mood swings that happen quickly, sometimes multiple times per hour

-- Physical reactions may include headaches, aches and pains, increased appetite, not sleeping well
+- Physical reactions that may include headaches, aches and pains, increased appetite and sleep problems

 - Seeing or hearing things that are not there (hallucinations)

 The Adderall withdrawal timeline is different for everyone.
 The most important factors are a person’s genetics, their history of Adderall abuse and the extent of Adderall abuse.
 In other words, how much and how often they took Adderall are some of the most important factors that determine the length of withdrawal.

 In general, however, withdrawal symptoms will start within 24 hours of the last dose of the drug and will last for around five days.
 An additional, prolonged withdrawal phase characterized by anxiety, fatigue and cravings can last up to an additional two months.

 Seizures are not an expected side effect of Adderall withdrawal.
 However, seizures can occur as a result of an overdose of stimulants like Adderall.

 Adderall withdrawal itself is not deadly.
 However, it can be dangerous in indirect ways.
 For example, a person experiencing mood swings and agitation due to Adderall withdrawal may pose a danger to themselves or others.
 They may put themselves into a harmful situation due to these withdrawal effects, even though Adderall withdrawal itself does not directly put them in danger.